lockedatapublished/blog/content/posts/2018-09-27-namer-release.md

 namer:unname_all_chunks("reports/my-report.md")
 ```

-Last but not least, we have a minimal RStudio addin shipped with the package, to name chunks of the current active document.
+Last but not least, we have a minimal RStudio addin shipped with the package, to name chunks of any R Markdown file.
+It allows you to select that file thanks to [our very first Hacktoberfest contributor](https://github.com/lockedata/namer/pull/14), [Ellis Valentiner](https://github.com/ellisvalentiner)!
+Read more about Hacktoberfest at Locke Data [here](https://itsalocke.com/blog/up-your-open-source-game-with-hacktoberfest-at-locke-data/).

 # Future plans for even more nifty automatic naming